-The town of Frostburg and Cumberland are official trail towns on the Allegheny Passage and C&O Canal Towpath.
+The towns of Frostburg and Cumberland are official trail towns on the Allegheny Passage and C&O Canal Towpath.
 Full of unique shops and eateries, they are both state-designated Arts and Entertainment and Main Street districts that attract visitors from around the country.
 Both towns share roots in the Passages of the Western Potomac Heritage Area transportation story.

 Explore the architectural beauty, vibrant scenes, and small-town charm.
 Both Cumberland and Frostburg have self-guided walking tours available and is highly recommended for a great afternoon in either town.

 You can make a day of it and visit the numerous award-winning wineries, breweries, and distilleries in nearby Cumberland, roughly a half-hour’s drive away.
 Charis Winery and Distillery, and Dip Deep Brewing Co. are located directly off the towpath at Canal Place in Cumberland, MD, and offer a robust selection of wine, beers, bourbon, brandy, and of course, moonshine!